zakuro5/GMAMLink/README.md

 - **Time (s)**: Training duration.
 - **RAM Usage (MB)**: System memory consumption.
 - **Peak GPU Memory (MB)**: Maximum GPU VRAM utilized.

+The attachment is in the main directory of this repository